w3c/smartagents-workshop/README.md

     * Applications/services/devices from different multiple vendors
     * Unified data format and protocols for data transfer
     * State transition management model and service lifecycle
-    * Natural language processing technology and resources for that, e.g., phonetic databases, parallel corpola
+    * Natural language processing technology and resources for that, e.g., phonetic databases, parallel corpora
     * Possible improved model and architecture for voice interaction and expected technologies (also the relationship between those technologies and the Web technology)
 * Horizontal platform:
     * Discovery of resources